GTPB/ADER19F/pages/tutorial-seurat-mca.md

 Housekeeping genes that are similarly expressed in all cell populations are not useful for the purpose of identifying these populations.
 Thus, it is often useful to select a subset of genes that display higher than average variability among cells to be used for dimensionality reduction and clustering of cells, as this will greatly speed-up the computations.

-The `FindVariableGenes` from the *Seurat* package does this by selecting genes that display a variance/mean ratio above a user-supplied threshold.
+The <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">FindVariableGenes</code> from the *Seurat* package does this by selecting genes that display a variance/mean ratio above a user-supplied threshold.
 Here we select genes that have a dispersion more than 0.5 standard deviations above the average dispersion of genes with a similar expression level (<code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">y.cuttoff</code>).
 We can also set thresholds for minimum expression (<code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">x.low.cutoff</code>) and maximum expression (<code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">x.high.cutoff</code>).

 ```r